 - 31. CRUISE THE NILE

-31 DEFINITELY BEST THINGS TO DO IN EGYPT
+32 DEFINITELY THE BEST THINGS TO DO IN EGYPT

 The Giza pyramids complex is a UNESCO World Heritage site and holds the most famous pyramids in Egypt.